Economy of British Columbia: Exports

 British Columbia is an important hub for goods shipped to and from Asia, and as a result, B.C.’s export markets are more diversified than Canada and other provinces.
 While Canada typically sees over three-quarters of exports flow to the US, this market accounts for just over half of British Columbia exports.
 Other key markets for the province include China (15%), Japan (11%) and other Asian countries (12%).
 The diversification of sectors and markets reduces the vulnerability of the B.C. provincial economy from sector-specific or trading partner-specific negative impacts.

 Foreign Direct Investment

 B.C. relies on foreign direct investment (FDI) to help drive economic growth.
 FDI enhances the ability of businesses and countries to expand capacity, resulting in more economic activity, more jobs, new sources of tax revenue, and gains in income.
-From 2012–16, B.C. ranked second only to the province of Ontario in attracting FDI in Canada.
+From 2012 to 2016, B.C. ranked second only to the province of Ontario in attracting FDI in Canada.

-In 2016, half of inward FDI in Canada came from the United States.
+In 2019, half of inward FDI in Canada came from the United States.
 Investments from Asia have increased and now account for 10% of FDI in Canada, significantly weighted in the energy and natural resource sectors.

 The B.C. provincial government promotes exports and FDI through a physical network of trade and investment offices around the world and through digital engagement.

 Labour Force

-B.C. has had the lowest unemployment rate in Canada since July 2017.
-The province is home to a diverse and skilled workforce, characterized as being:
+The Province is home to a diverse and skilled workforce, characterized as being: